 All teachers at Gilson College are registered with the Victorian Institute of Teaching (VIT) which has comprehensive professional standards for teachers based upon the areas of Professional Knowledge, Professional Practice and Professional Engagement.
 These standards form the basis of professional appraisals for all teachers.
-For more information about these standards visit the VIT at www.vit.vic.edu.au which Gilson College belongs, also has a comprehensive system of teacher accreditation and assessment which makes all teachers at Gilson accountable.
+For more information about these standards visit the VIT at www.vit.vic.edu.au

+Adventist Schools Victoria (ASV), the organisation responsible for administering the educational system to which Gilson College belongs, also has a comprehensive system of teacher accreditation and assessment which makes all teachers at Gilson accountable.
 Each teacher at Gilson College is also expected to uphold a code of ethics which includes exemplary professional conduct and spiritual leadership.
 For more information about this system speak to any teacher.